Skip to main content

 • Enable a toolbar for an EVM instance using its showToolbar Boolean prop

 Each viewing mode has its own uniquely relevant properties.
-For more information, refer to the following Enhanced viewing mode props:
+For more information, refer to the following Enhanced viewing mode props on the IafViewer React component page.

 ShowToolbar#